 Spend the time to research your international market

 When working on an international scale, researchers and marketeers will spend time and money researching product names, channels of distribution, packaging, campaign messages, financial habits and so on.
-In most modern roles, huge amounts of statistical data are readily available for when you want to launch a new product, service or design into the market.
+In most modern roles, huge amounts of statistical data are readily available to help launch a new product, service or design into the market.

 Using research data is undoubtedly a great place to start.
-However, if all you have is statistics, it can be difficult to hold on to key findings or customer understanding.
-Your next project may be launched successfully, but will those statistics stay with you?
-Can you call on this type of knowledge two months or two years down the line?
+However, when using statistics alone it is difficult to hold on to key findings.
+The next project may be launched successfully, but will those insights last in peoples memories?
+Can statistical information be called upon two months or two years down the line?
 The reality is, this type of data is quick to escape our minds once focus shifts to a new market or customer segment.

 Build customer understanding among colleagues

-Using research data to inform decisions is a given, but do you know the customers behind the data?
-Can you visualise them, their wants and needs?
+Using research data to inform decisions is a given, the difficult part is embedding an understanding of the target customers behind the data.
+Can you visualise their environments, personalities and needs?
 This is how a truly customer-centric organisation thinks about their customers.
 It is also one of the biggest challenges faced by insight professionals – not obtaining customer understanding, but communicating it in such a way that staff from HR to Marketing can draw on their own understanding of your customers in everyday decision making.